 1098-T Account Related

-This does not mean your “payments received for qualified tuition and related expenses” are zero.
-To help you review all payments and other credits applied to your account during the year, please refer to your Term Summary Report on my.BoiseState.
+Box 2 is blank for all Boise State University students.
+The IRS requires universities to report amounts paid toward qualified tuition and related expenses, rather than amounts billed.
+This does not mean your “amounts billed for qualified tuition and related expenses” are zero.
+To help you review all transactions on your account during the year, please refer to your Term Summary Report on the my.BoiseState.edu Student Center.
 For instructions on accessing your Term Summary Report, please refer to our Help Document.

 We are required by the IRS to report on a calendar year basis which is January 1 to December 31.
 We can only report amounts to the IRS that posted to your student account between those dates.

 Form 1098-T reports only those transactions that posted to your student account during the calendar year.
-Spring semester begins in January; if you registered, dropped or added classes after December 31, 2016, those amounts will be reported on your 2017 Form 1098-T, which will be available in January 2018.
+Spring semester begins in January, but if you paid for those classes on or before December 31, 2018, those amounts will be reported on your 2018 Form 1098-T, which will be available in January 2019.

 Probably not.
 Your Form 1098-T reports all transactions that flowed through your student account during the calendar year.
 However, students typically incur other expenses that may also qualify for tax credits or deductions.
 The most common example is textbooks.
 For further information on “qualified” education expenses, please review IRS Publication 970, Tax Benefits for Education.
 You may wish to consult with a tax professional.